Tcyy23/Project_Fruit/README.md

-The model can be try out through a web appliction, by running the Fruitapp.
+The model can be try out through a web appliction, by running the Fruitapp using Flask.